Street of Shadows (1953 film)

-Street of Shadows is a 1953 British film noir written and directed by Richard Vernon.
-The film stars Cesar Romero and features an early performance by Kay Kendall.
+Street of Shadows, also known as Shadow Man, is a 1953 British film noir written and directed by Richard Vernon and starring Cesar Romero, Victor Maddern, Kay Kendall and Edward Underdown.
+It is based on the 1951 novel The Creaking Chair by Laurence Meynell.

 Plot

-Luigi, the owner of a Soho saloon, is romancing an unhappily married socialite, Barbara Gale.
+Luigi, the owner of a Soho pin table saloon, is romancing an unhappily married socialite, Barbara Gale.
 He is accused of the murder of his former girlfriend Angela, who was found stabbed in his apartment.
 He evades the police and asks his friend Limpy for help, but Limpy is revealed to be Angela's killer.